yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 rule, not Anderson acceleration.
 The relaxed vector replaces the candidate MDPDE model while preserving its standard-deviation model.

-When an objective reference is available, the relaxed candidate must pass the objective quality gate before it can update ranking, freezing, thawing, or the next iteration's previous state.
-If no objective reference can be built, this quality gate is skipped and candidate ranking falls back to normalized parameter movement.
+When an objective reference is available, the relaxed candidate must produce a finite objective and pass the objective quality gate before it can update ranking, freezing, thawing, or the next iteration's previous state.
+If no objective reference can be built at all, this quality gate is skipped and candidate ranking falls back to normalized parameter movement.
 During residual-scale warm-up the objective reference is provisional and can include the candidate's own scale sample; after warm-up it is locked.
-If the candidate is worse than the previous state or the best tracked state by more than `kLocalFittingConvergenceObjectiveRelativeTolerance`, the attempt is rejected.
+If the candidate lacks an objective while a reference exists, or is worse than the previous state or the best tracked state by more than `kLocalFittingConvergenceObjectiveRelativeTolerance`, the attempt is rejected.
 When another attempt is available and `beta` is above its minimum, the stage shrinks `beta` and rebuilds the relaxed candidate from the same raw iteration result.
 Each outer iteration tries at most three relaxation candidates.
 If all attempts fail and `beta` is still above the local minimum, the raw iteration is rejected and the next outer iteration retries from the unchanged previous state with the smaller `beta`.
 Any rejected relaxation attempt also increases the dynamic joint offset ridge ratio, but that ridge change does not trigger an immediate refit; it applies when the next outer iteration rebuilds the joint-offset system.

 Each relaxation attempt computes absolute and normalized parameter movement for amplitude, width, and offset for every selected atom.
 Active atoms are summarized